zer0def/nginxinc-kubernetes-ingress/docs/content/app-protect/installation.md

 You can also [install the Ingress Controller with App Protect by using Helm](/nginx-ingress-controller/installation/installation-with-helm/).
 Use the `controller.appprotect.*` parameters of the chart.

-## Pull the Docker Image
+## Using the Docker Images from the F5 Container registry

-Take the steps below to pull the Docker image that you'll use to deploy NGINX Ingress Controller with App Protect in Kubernetes.
+Take the steps below to either configure a Docker Registry secret in your Kubernetes cluster, or to pull the Docker image that you'll use to deploy NGINX Ingress Controller with App Protect in Kubernetes.

+- Follow the steps to [use the JWT token to create a docker registry secret](/nginx-ingress-controller/installation/using-the-jwt-token-docker-secret).

-- Follow the steps to [Pull the NGINX Ingress Controller image](/nginx-ingress-controller/installation/pulling-ingress-controller-image).
+- Alternatively, follow the steps to [Pull the NGINX Ingress Controller image](/nginx-ingress-controller/installation/pulling-ingress-controller-image).

-    For NGINX Plus Ingress Controller with App Protect, pull from `docker-registry.nginx.com/nginx-ic-nap/nginx-plus-ingress`:
+    For NGINX Plus Ingress Controller with App Protect, pull from `private-registry.nginx.com/nginx-ic-nap/nginx-plus-ingress`:
    ```
-   $ docker pull docker-registry.nginx.com/nginx-ic-nap/nginx-plus-ingress:1.12.0
+   $ docker pull private-registry.nginx.com/nginx-ic-nap/nginx-plus-ingress:1.12.0
    ```
     `1.12.0` will pull down the Debian based image.
 The other available image tag is `1.12.0-ubi` for the UBI based image.

+- Use the docker registry API to list the available image tags for the repository.

    To list the available image tags for the repository, you can use the Docker registry API, e.g.:
    ```
-   $ curl https://docker-registry.nginx.com/v2/nginx-ic-nap/nginx-plus-ingress/tags/list --key <path-to-client.key> --cert <path-to-client.cert> | jq
+   $ curl https://private-registry.nginx.com/v2/nginx-ic-nap/nginx-plus-ingress/tags/list --key <path-to-client.key> --cert <path-to-client.cert> | jq
    {
     "name": "nginx-ic-nap/nginx-plus-ingress",
     "tags": [